mos3abof/mos3abof.github.io/content/posts/how-to-install-firefox-on-debian-jessie.md

-I did a quick *Google* search on how to install *Firefox* on *Debian Jessie*, and a majority of the results suggested adding repositories from *Ubuntu* packages hosted on Sourceforge.
+I did a quick *Google* search on how to install *Firefox* on *Debian Jessie*, and a majority of the results suggested adding repositories from *Ubuntu* packages hosted on *Sourceforge*.
 I had two major problems with that:

 **Problem 1:** I don’t like Sourceforge.
 At all.
 For various reasons, but that’s